michelCodeur/Project-1-Michel/README.md

 ### User Stories

 As user, I will click on the link leading to the app console and I can start playing from there.
 I will end the game by closing the page.
 As a user, I want to see the question on the front of the card followed by 3 choices of answers.
-After I flip the card, the correct answer is revealed.
+After I pick the my answer, I need the correct answer to match my pick.

 #### MVP

 As a user, I want a browser-based interface so that I can play the game.
-As a user, I want to be able to navigate between cards; previous and next buttons at the bottom of each card.

 ##### Stretch Goals